Workfully-github/codechallenge-tl/README.md

 Using NestJS, build web with a chatbot-like interface where you can upload multiple CVs and make questions about them.

 ## Examples of Questions to Answer
-- Find candidates that matches *this* job description
+- Find candidates that match *this* job description
 - Compare these two candidates against job requirements
 - Find all candidates with *x* experience